ericgolftourney/StoreLocatorPlus/readme.txt

 = 2.6 (April 12th, 2012) =

 * [PLUS PACK] Dark Theme, add hand over submit, restyle submit button.
+* [PLUS PACK] Simple Boxed Theme, side-by-side listing entries.
+* Added some new CSS div/table IDs to make it easier to customize the output styling.
 * Page load speed has been increased for SLPlus pages.
 * JavaScript and CSS now only loads on pages with SLPlus shortcodes.
 * JavaScript loading has been simplified and updated to use modern WP3.X methodologies.